DIY Wreaths for the Holidays that Won’t Cost you a Cent.

 The length of the tip doesn’t matter, so long as it can bend with the frame, and there are full tips almost the length of the clipping.

 The next round is a bit different.
-You’re going to want to find your best-looking tips and start laying them down one by one.
-They will need to be overlapped like fallen dominos all aways around the wreath in the same direction.
+You’ll want to find your best-looking tips and start laying them down one by one.
+They will need to be overlapped like fallen dominos all away around the wreath in the same direction.

 Each time you add a new branch, tie it down with wire, and then add the next and do the same until you make it all the way around.